-- Physically interposing between children - · Blocking a child's path - · Leading a child by the arm - Shepherding a child away by placing a hand in the centre of the back or (in extreme circumstances) using more restrictive holds, including holding, pushing and pulling Specific adults will be trained to restrain any child who may require physical intervention as part of an individual care plan. - Steps to avoid these situations should be taken and the adult should be able to demonstrate that those steps were taken. - Physical restraint should always be the last resort.
+- Physically interposing between children

+- Blocking a child's path

+- Leading a child by the arm

+- Shepherding a child away by placing a hand in the centre of the back or (in extreme circumstances) using more restrictive holds, including holding, pushing and pulling Specific adults will be trained to restrain any child who may require physical intervention as part of an individual care plan.

 In such cases, specific briefings should be given by the appropriate Head of Department and a record maintained.
 Wherever possible, children should be notified that physical intervention is going to happen.
+Safeguarding and School Trips